Misterblue/misterblue.github.io/virtualworlds/index.md

 One thing I played with in [SecondLife] was the creation of videos of events.
 I've uploaded them to [YouTube] and here is an [index and description] of them.
+There is also a collection of images to go with the videos so check out the complete list of historical [Portland Images and Videos].

 [SecondLife]: http://secondlife.com/